wintonpc/pbr/README.md

 - more realistic performance tests with wrapped, real messages

 - use references instead of pointers where appropriate

+- default values for optional fields??
+  - does this make sense when mapping to arbitrary types?
+  - ideally, cost would be paid at field read time, not deserialize time

+- consider
+  - eventmachine
+  - writing to/reading from a stream

 - performance findings
   - function pointers are slightly faster than big switch. changing to big switch for writes